3 Career Sectors Worth Considering in Kentucky

 Don't wait to start putting your career goals into motion.
 Kentucky trade schools and colleges can help you develop the skills you need to find success.
 Just enter your zip code into the school finder below to generate a list of programs near you!

-6 National Association of Manufacturers, "Manufacturing's Share of Gross State Product," website last visited on February 8, 2018.
+6 National Association of Manufacturers, "2019 Kentucky Manufacturing Facts," website last visited on November 12, 2019.